 New topics, new regional distribution, fresh insights

 While in the early years, gender clearly dominated D&I research, new topics were added over time.
-The latest addition includes 13 gender and 13 ethnic studies, 12 inter-sectional and 11 with other topical foci.
+The latest addition includes 13 gender and 13 ethnic studies, 12 inter-sectional and 12 with other topical foci.
 The latter include religious, functional or psychological diversities.
-In total IBCR now includes … % gender and … % ethnicity as well as …% other topics (age, disability or LGBT) and …% combined studies.
+In total IBCR now includes 24 % ethnicity, 23 % gender and 20 % other topics (age, disability or LGBT) as well as 33 % combined or inter-sectional studies.